mvmorin/queller-bot/general-rules.md

 The program will present a number of statements, selections, and actions for each of the 5 game phases.
 Simply answer/perform these when they are presented to you.
-Read the following general rules and have the glossary available to help you interpret them.
+Read the following general rules and familiarize yourself with the glossary before starting and have the glossary available to help you interpret the given statements.
+At the end of this manual there is relevant information regarding all starting armies of the standard setup is given.

 ### Basics
 - Follow the game rules.